dtcenter/MET/docs/Users_Guide/installation.rst

 .. image:: figure/installation_dir_after.png

-To confirm that MET was installed successfully, users are encouraged to run the following command to ensure the installation test scripts ran successfully:
+To confirm that MET was installed successfully, run the following command from the installation directory to check for errors in the test file:

 .. code-block:: ini

   grep -i error MET12.0.0/met.make_test.log

-which should return nothing if there were no errors.

 If no errors are returned, the installation was successful.
 Due to the highly variable nature of hardware systems, users may encounter issues during the installation process that result in MET not being installed.
 If this occurs please